bsimjoo/telegram-post-bot/README.md

 # Telegram Post bot
-tg-post-bot - A bot to send your posts to any subscribe
+A bot to send your posts to subscribers

+This bot could feed posts from any Website, Weblog, RSS and ...